-Join Rachel and Jess April, 2021 for 6 nights of the most fun you’ve ever had with your clothes on… and your camera!
+Join Rachel and Jess October 25th to 31st, 2021 for 6 nights of the most fun you’ve ever had with your clothes on… and your camera!
 We will be adventuring out into the Wild West of California’s desert landscapes to chase the twinkling glow of the Milky Way.

 We have spent countless nights adventuring and exploring the desert’s best kept secrets.
 On the Wildly Creative: Astro Under Desert Skies Photography Workshop you will see some iconic locations, but we will also take you more remote, off the beaten path places.
 If you have been following our adventures, you know we have combed the desert for comps so well that we’ve named all of the cacti! 🌵 🌵 🌵